GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

   [Services](https://developer.apple.com/documentation/appkit/nsapplication/1428608-servicesmenu?language=objc)
   menu.
 To make one's menus a standard menu, developers should set their menu's `role` accordingly, and Electron will recognize them and make them become standard menus.
-This means that a lot of menu-related code will make use of the following platform check:
+This means that a lot of menu-related code will use the following platform check:
   `const isMac = process.platform === 'darwin'`.

 - Windows installers can be made with